RAPGen: An Approach for Fixing Code Inefficiencies in Zero-Shot: In-The-Wild Evaluation

 \subsubsection{Finding real world problems to fix}

 We start with 50 codebases, internal to a large company, that are associated with existing services running in the cloud.
-Each of these services is being profiled by Microsoft Application Insights Profiler \cite{app-insight-2019}.
-The collected profiles are then analyzed by a performance bug detection service called Code Optimizations \cite{code_opt} that continuously analyzes profiler traces from a given application in the cloud and finds performance bottlenecks.
+Each of these services is being profiled by a profiler.
+The collected profiles are then analyzed by a commercial performance bug detection service that continuously analyzes profiler traces from a given application in the cloud and finds performance bottlenecks.

 Each bottleneck is of the form $(b, p)$, where $b$ in the bottleneck method that's usually an API method and $p$ the calling method from the user's codebase.
-We look at the insights generated by Code Optimizations over CPU profiler traces.
-For each service, we find bottlenecks $(b, p)$ that meet the following criteria: \begin{itemize} \item The bottleneck takes up more than >5\% of the application's CPU.
+We look at the insights generated by the performance bug detection service over CPU profiler traces.
+For each application, we find bottlenecks $(b, p)$ that meet the following criteria: \begin{itemize} \item The bottleneck takes up more than >5\% of the application's CPU.
 We set this threshold because we want to fix issues that take up a substantial amount of resources and are worth fixing.
 These are the issues that a developer would typically look into when improving the performance of their application. \item $b$ is present in the RAPGen knowledgebase (Section \ref{kb}) \item A call to the method $b$ is present in the code for the parent method $p$.
 For example, if the bottleneck method $b$ is \texttt{Dictionary.ContainsKey}, we look for a call to \texttt{ContainsKey} in the parent method body.
 We need to confirm this because, this is often not the case when there is inlining of methods or the code uses syntactic sugar (e.g. use of special characters like "+" to perform \texttt{String.Concat} when concatenating strings). \ref{index}) \end{itemize}